 The package begins with a certification letter from GRS.
-The letter indicates that the actuarial calculations are in compliance with the requirements of GASB 68 for the city's financial reporting purposes; this is in contrast to the annual actuarial valuations that are also performed for each city, but for funding (rate) purposes.
-The letters are certified by actuaries with GRS.
-Complete biographies of the actuaries, as well as company history and information, can be found on the "Eye on GASB" section of the TMRS website in the "For your financial statement audit" section.
+The letter indicates that the actuarial calculations comply with the requirements of GASB 68 for the city's financial reporting purposes.
+This is in contrast to the annual actuarial valuations that are also performed for each city but for funding (rate) purposes.
+The letters are certified by GRS actuaries.
+Complete biographies of the actuaries, as well as company history and information, can be found in the GASB Compliance section of the TMRS website in the "For your financial statement audit" section.